Jordan-Finlay/stone_henge/README.md

 # Stonehenge
 This is an informative website I've created based on Stonehenge.
 I created it to help inform viewers about general knowledge of Stonehenge and the events they hold throughout the year.
+There's a gallery page for images aswell as a signup page for viewers to recieve any news updates.

 <img src="assets/readme/allscreens.jpg">